fmcgeough/fmcgeough.github.io/_posts/2024-06-02-shabat-guitar.md

 giscus_comments: true
 ---

-The electric guitar that I currently have and have owned for the longest time came from [Righteous Guitars](https://righteousguitars.com/) in Roswell, Georgia.
+The electric guitar that I have owned for the longest time came from [Righteous Guitars](https://righteousguitars.com/) in Roswell, Georgia.
 I bought it used.
 Its a [Shabat Lion GB](https://shabatguitars.com/product/lion-gb/).